 The total course fee is $525.00.
-After you register your name and address on Smart Events, a $75.00 non-refundable deposit payable by check to the University of Minnesota is required to hold your reservation.
-Payment of the non-refundable deposit is due within 2 weeks of registration.
+After you register your name and address online, a $75.00 non-refundable deposit payable by check to the University of Minnesota is required to hold your reservation.
+Payment of the non-refundable deposit is due within 2 weeks after online registration.
 Payment of the $450.00 balance payable by check to the University of Minnesota is due 45 days prior to the course start date.

 c/o Dee Blomster

 Executive Administrative Specialist

 - Spring – May 20-22 (Total tuition due by April 5)